Riyaz246/gcp-data-theft-hunt/README.md

 # Google Cloud "BigQuery Data Theft Hunt" Project

-This project (Project 2 of 3) demonstrates my ability to perform data-driven threat hunting in a cloud environment.
+This project demonstrates my ability to perform data-driven threat hunting in a cloud environment.
 The scenario involved detecting a compromised VM that was using its over-privileged permissions to steal sensitive data from a Cloud Storage bucket.

 This project moves beyond simple "prevention" (like firewall rules) and into active "detection and response."